koleys/SimpleServiceManager/README.md

 * If says it's running, it really is.
 * Service automatically stops if the launched application exits.
 * Service Logs all errors in log files to help torubleshoot the issues.

+## Added new features in v1.1.0

+- **Additional parameters**   "AppParams".
+- **Restart App Automatically**    "RestartAppAutomatically".
+- **Restart Delay**    "RestartDelay".
+- Apart form .exe files can run both .bat and .ps1 fiels as well.
 ## Download
-- Download from the link  [Release V1.0.0](https://github.com/koleys/SimpleServiceManager/releases/download/v1.0.0/SimpleServiceManager.zip)
+- Download from the link  [Release V1.1.0](https://github.com/koleys/SimpleServiceManager/releases/download/v1.1.0/SimpleServiceManager1.1.0.zip)

 ## Installation
 - Extract **SimpleServiceManager.zip** in an accessible folder on your system.